Three Questions About Real Estate in New York

 In Erie and Niagara Counties, properties are selling rapidly.
 People are getting multiple bids for properties.
 This has created a trend in which, once the bids are put in, an impromptu auction occurs.
 Our firm believes that sellers should make sure that their realtors are entertaining all the different offers and negotiating the best prices.
 Conversely, attorneys who represent buyers should not continue negotiating once they have agreed upon or submitted purchase prices with a third party.
 The goal is to have the property taken off the market as quickly as possible.
 A wise choice would be to include terms in the real estate agreement that dictated the removal of the property from the market on the date that the agreement was signed.

-If you have other questions about buying or selling property in New York State, please call experienced Buffalo real estate lawyer Randy Gugino today for a free consultation.
+If you have other questions about buying or selling property in New York State, please call experienced Buffalo real estate lawyer Randy Gugino today for a consultation.